 Strigo’s lab machines run on the AWS infrastructure and use images called AMIs.

 Creating and using your own AMIs

 Since we understand you will want to provide images containing your own software, we also support any other Linux or Windows AMI you provide.

-To choose your custom lab as part of a class template, see Creating a class template.
+To choose your AMI as part of a class template, see Creating a class template.